 Stepan made it 4-2 at 6:02, scoring into a wide-open net at the end of a give-and-go play in front with Carl Hagelin, who had a goal and two assists.

-Game 5 will be in Washington on Friday before the series returns to New York on Sunday.
+Game 5 will be back in Washington on Friday before the series returns to Madison Square Garden on Sunday.
+The home team has won all four games in the first-round Eastern Conference matchup.

 "We're a confident group in here," Hagelin said.
 "We do know we can't play in Washington like the last game there.
 We've got to come in and play better."